ristomcgehee/lyncser/docs/CodeStructure.md

 ## tests/integration folder
 Integration tests are tests that test the application from end-to-end using a real Google Drive account.
 Because Go is a fairly low-level language, these tests are written in Python.
 In these tests, multiple clients are created, each in their own Docker container running the application.
-These tests require two environment variables to be set: LYNCSER_CREDENTIALS and LYNCSER_TOKEN.
+These tests require two environment variables to be set: GCP_ACCOUNT_CREDENTIALS and GCP_OAUTH_TOKEN.
 The former is the contents of a Google Cloud Platform service account credentials file.
 The latter is the OAuth token generated when running lyncser and performing the authorization step (what is written to ~/config/lyncser/token.json).
 If both those variables are set, you can run with:
 ```sh